The Health Care Flexible Spending Account (HCFSA) offers reimbursement for the cost of:

 The deadline for submission of reimbursement requests from a Lehigh HFSA is March 31st following the end of the calendar year in which the expense was incurred.
 This extra three months is intended to give you time to submit claims for bills received after December 31 for services that took place during the plan year.

-Previously, if you had a balance remaining at the end of the plan year, you would lose those funds.
-Starting with the 2013 plan year, Healthcare FSA enrollees may now carry over up to $500 into the new plan year.
-However, careful planning is still important when establishing a HFSA since remaining funds in excess of $500 at the end of the plan year will be forfeited.
+During the 2023 plan year, Healthcare FSA enrollees may carry over up to $610 into the new plan year.
+However, careful planning is still important when establishing a HFSA since remaining funds in excess of $610 at the end of the plan year will be forfeited.

 For More Information